 Once writers obtain access to Virtual Vocations through either a free or paid subscription service and complete their registration, they are able to create an online portfolio to help them apply for jobs more quickly.
 Once that is complete, writers can start applying for jobs.

-UPDATE: We’ve now reviewed Virtual Vocations in detail here and didn’t find that great for writing work.
+UPDATE: We’ve now reviewed Virtual Vocations in detail here and didn’t find it that great for writing work.